 - ScienceDirect has posted several resources in, “Socializing in emergencies—A review of the use of social media in emergency situations” (2015).

-- Concerning corporate activity online during emergency events, I want to share an opinion.
-I was on Twitter @CAROLYNAPPLETON when the Boston Marathon attack occurred back in 2013.
+- Concerning social platform companies and activity online during emergency events, I want to share an opinion.
+I was on Twitter when the Boston Marathon attack occurred in 2013.
 I kept noticing Twitter posts about something being wrong, which led me to news reports and then to television.
-But social media companies need to monitor their platforms carefully for images that would be disturbing to viewers.
-During the marathon events, I got onto Tumblr for instance, and someone at the marathon was literally posting photos of victims with their limbs blown off prior to the emergency crews arriving to help them.
-I can definitely see how emergency responders would benefit from knowing exactly what is happening and where, but not the general public!
-I do not know if this is available, but emergency response agency personnel might consider posting a handle or a link to a secure online channel that is easy to access via anyone’s smartphone and via social media, so these kinds of photos and videos can be uploaded securely for the benefit of the overall emergency response effort.
+Social media companies have learned by now they need to monitor their platforms carefully for images that would be disturbing to viewers.
+During the marathon events, I got on Tumblr, for instance, and someone at the marathon was literally posting photos of victims with their limbs injured.
+I can also understand how emergency responders would benefit from knowing exactly what is happening and where.
+I do not know if this is available, but emergency response agency personnel might consider posting a handle or a link to a secure online channel that is easy for emergency viewers to access via smartphones, so these kinds of upsetting but helpful photos and videos can be uploaded securely for the benefit of the overall emergency response effort (rather than posting them online so the public can view them).

-- Auto-posting: I would also say to anyone auto-posting on social media via a professional sharing platform, turn it off during an emergency.
-There is nothing more jarring than seeing cheerful ads popping up when people are suffering during an emergency.
+- Auto-posting services on social media: I would say to anyone auto-posting on social media via a professional sharing platform, turn it off during an emergency.
+There is nothing more jarring than seeing cheerful ads popping up about your business or nonprofit when people are suffering during an emergency.
 Humorous advertisements fall flat, and viewers can get a negative, “I don’t care about your emergency” opinion of your company or your nonprofit.
-“Look, we’re having a gala!” as someone’s legs are being blown off is truly an awful and jarring messaging combination.
+“Look, we’re having a gala!” as someone is horribly injured makes for a truly jarring combination of messages.
+Ten years after having jumped onboard with social media, I still refrain from using automatic posting services.
+Too dangerous to my mind.